whm04/whm04/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m a junior data scientist .
-- 🎓 &nbsp; Working at 3D Matchmovers.
+- 🎓 &nbsp; Working at PAARLY.
 - 💼 &nbsp; Graduated from the [National school of computer science](http://www.ensi.rnu.tn/).
 - 🌱 &nbsp; Enthusiast in Maching Learning and Artificial Intelligence .
 - ✍️ &nbsp; Reading Medium articles and trying out latest technologies trends in AI.